guildai/guildai/guild/tests/copy-sourcecode.md

     >>> tmp_dir = mkdtemp()
     >>> with LogCapture() as logs:
-    ...     copy_source(
+    ...     copy_sourcecode(
     ...         project_dir,
-    ...         guildfile.SourceDef([], None),
+    ...         guildfile.SourceCodeDef([], None),
     ...         tmp_dir,
     ...         gf.default_model["op"])

 Now our logs contain some advice to the user:

     >>> logs.print_all()
-    WARNING: Skipping potential source file .../big.txt because it's too big.
+    WARNING: Skipping potential source code file .../big.txt because it's too big.
-    To control which source files are copied, specify snapshot-source for m1:op.
+    To control which source code files are copied, specify sourcecode for m1:op.
-    WARNING: Found 110 source files using default snapshot-source config but will only copy 100 as a safety measure.
-To control which source files are copied, specify snapshot-source for m1:op.
+    WARNING: Found 110 source code files using default sourcecode config but will only copy 100 as a safety measure.
+To control which source code files are copied, specify sourcecode for m1:op.

 And the files: